menu

 Real Estate Prices & Overview

-Clemmons East is a suburban neighborhood (based on population density) located in Clemmons, North Carolina.
+Clemmons East is a rural neighborhood (based on population density) located in Clemmons, North Carolina.

 Clemmons East real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Clemmons East neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Clemmons East neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics